Machine-Learning-for-PIs/02a_exercises_MLbasics/README.md

 # k-Nearest Neighbors Classification Exercise

 Today we will get to know the package `scikit-learn` (sklearn).
-It has many different machine learning algorithms already implemented, so we will be using it for the next five classes.
+It has many different machine learning algorithms already implemented, so we will be using it for the next five exercise sheets.
 The first algorithm, which we are going to learn today is the k-nearest neighbor algorithm.
 It can be used for classification as well as for regression.

 Take a look at the file `src/nn_iris.py`.
 We will implement the TODOs step by step: